What Are Planetary Boundaries, And Why Are They Significant?

 6. Ocean acidification

-Did you know that almost a quarter of COin the atmosphere makes its way into oceans?
+Did you know that almost a quarter of CO2 in the atmosphere makes its way into oceans?
 When it reaches the water, it forms carbonic acid.
 This, in turn, decreases the pH of surface water.

 The increased acidity has ramifications on global marine environments — it mitigates the carbonate ions necessary for corals, shellfish, and many other species to grow.
 Transgressing these boundaries and losing these species would mean a drastic change in ocean ecosystems and shortages in fish stocks.